 In the CE, the following two conditions are evaluated: 1) VTM-2.0.1 with ALF switched on 2) VTM-2.0.1 with ALF switched off.
 And also LDP is mandatory in addition to CTC [4].

+Version 2 of the document contains updated timing information for ALF switched off case.